Togo Food & Cuisine

 Traditional meat preparations featuring chicken, goat, and beef cooked with local spices and vegetables.

-Essential cooking oil that provides rich flavor and distinctive red color to many traditional dishes.
+Essential cooking oil that provides rich flavour and distinctive red colour to many traditional dishes.

-Peanuts used in soups, stews, and sauces, providing protein and rich, nutty flavors to dishes.
+Peanuts are used in soups, stews, and sauces, providing protein and rich, nutty flavours to dishes.

-Local spice blends including ginger, garlic, hot peppers, and traditional seasonings for authentic flavors.
+Local spice blends, including ginger, garlic, hot peppers, and traditional seasonings, for authentic flavours.

-Time-honored cooking methods passed down through generations that preserve authentic flavors and nutritional value.
+Time-honoured cooking methods passed down through generations, preserving authentic flavours and nutritional value.

 Food preparation often involves community participation, especially for special occasions and traditional ceremonies.

-Traditional restaurants in Lomé and other cities serving authentic Togolese dishes with local ingredients and traditional preparation methods.
+Traditional restaurants in Lomé and other cities serve authentic Togolese dishes with local ingredients and traditional preparation methods.

 Local markets and street vendors offer authentic, affordable meals and snacks that provide genuine taste experiences.